-But in general, a good localization engineer:
+But in general, a good localization engineer should:

-Should be able to read code and be familiar with different programming languages.
+Be able to read code and be familiar with different programming languages.
 In most cases you won’t code anything from scratch, but you should feel comfortable handling them

-Should have knowledge of localization and computer assisted translation tools
+Have knowledge of localization and computer assisted translation tools

-Should know about a variety of publishing and editing software (InDesign, FinalCut, Photoshop, Office Suite etc.)
+Know about a variety of publishing and editing software (InDesign, FinalCut, Photoshop, Office Suite etc.)

-Should understand content management systems and web technologies
+Understand content management systems and web technologies

-Must pay extreme attention to detail
+Pay extreme attention to detail

-Should have an ability to figure things out (this is perhaps the most important skill)
+Have an ability to figure things out (this is perhaps the most important skill)

-Should be fluent in more than one language (recommended but not absolutely required)
+Be fluent in more than one language (recommended but not absolutely required)

 As far as personality, great localization engineers love to experiment, troubleshoot and just generally solve problems, love to explore new technology, and have great communication skills – because localization is a team effort!